 From the end of the Civil War in 1865 to 1976, the legacy of the South was a liability in political races outside the region.
 The record of white supremacy and slavery checked political ambition such that no southern politician could seriously challenge for the national office of president.
+The memory of slavery and the practice of segregation was a scar.
 Politicians who won the office, like Andrew Johnson and Lyndon Johnson, used the vice presidency as a stepping stone.
-"Southerners were the junior partners . . . not until 1912 did a southern politician . . . seriously attempt to win the Democratic presidential nomination."8
+"Southerners were the junior partners . . . not until 1912 did a southern politician . . . seriously attempt to win the Democratic presidential nomination."
+10

-After Jimmy Carter won the White House in 1976, the southern past was rehabilitated for voters, and forgiven by the mainstream press.
-Televised softball games between the administration and the White House Press Corps in Plains, Georgia, made good public relations; the contests washed out the blemish of inferiority from one hundred years earlier.
-At the end of the twentieth century the memory of second-class political citizenship was receding when politicians from the South were the standard-bearers of both major political parties in the 2000 presidential election.
-In 2004 the presence of North Carolina senator John Edwards on the Democratic presidential ticket hinged in part on his ability to deliver electoral votes from his native South, something he failed to do.
+After Jimmy Carter won the White House in 1976, the sins of a southern past were dissolved by voters and acquitted by the mainstream press.
+Televised softball games between the administration and the White House Press Corps in Plains, Georgia, made good public relations.
+They signaled national acceptance and helped to wash out the blemish of inferiority from one hundred years earlier.
+At the end of the twentieth century the memory of second-class political citizenship receded when politicians from the South were the standard-bearers of both major political parties in the 2000 presidential election.
+In 2008 an African American won the presidency by carrying three southern states, and something once unthinkable became a political reality.
+The words of Lyndon Johnson came true: "It is all of us who must overcome the crippling legacy of bigotry and injustice.
+And we shall overcome" (emphasis added).11